 How to detach a Symbol Instance from a Symbol Source

-To make edits to an individual Symbol instance without using overrides, you’ll need to detach it from its Source by choosing Layer › Detach from Symbol from the menu or pressing ⌘ + ⇧ + Y. You can also Control-click on a Symbol instance and choose Detach from Symbol there.
-Holding down ⌥ changes the command to Detach all contents from Symbol which will convert the Symbol, and any Nested Symbols it contains, to groups (you can also trigged the Detach all content from Symbol command by pressing ⌘ + ⌥ + ⇧ + Y).
+To make edits to an individual Symbol instance without using overrides, you’ll need to detach it from its Source by choosing Layer > Detach from Symbol from the menu or pressing ⌘⇧Y. You can also Control-click on a Symbol instance and choose Detach from Symbol there.

 How to swap Symbols

-You can swap Symbols using the Components Popover in the Symbol panel in the Inspector.
+You can swap Symbols using the pop-up in the SYMBOL panel in the Inspector.
 Choose a Symbol from the list or search for the Symbol you’re looking for and click to swap it with the currently selected Symbol.

 By default, swapping a Symbol will resize the instance you‘ve selected to fit its new Symbol Source.
 To keep the instance size the same when you swap Symbols, uncheck the ‘Swap at Original Size’ option at the top of the Components Popover.